Documentation

 Shared layout animations

-When a new component is added that has a layoutId prop that matches an existing component, it will automatically animate out from the old component.
+When a new component is added with a layoutId prop matching an existing component, it will automatically animate out from the old component.

 isSelected && <motion.div layoutId="underline" />

-If the old component is still mounted when the new component enters, they will automatically crossfade from the old to the new.
+If the original component is still on the page when the new one enters, they will automatically crossfade.

-When removing an element to animate back to its origin layout, AnimatePresence can be used to keep it in the DOM until its exit animation has finished.
+To animate an element back to its origin, you can use the AnimatePresence component to keep it in the DOM until its exit animation has finished.

 <AnimatePresence>